Dynamical Inflation Stimulated Cogenesis: Cogenesis of lepton asymmetry and dark matter

-The sphaleron conversion factor $a_\text{sph}$ given by \cite{Harvey:1990qw}, depends upon the number of fermion generations ($N_F$) and the number of Higgs doublets $(N_H)$ which transform under $SU(2)_L$ gauge symmetry of the SM.
+where $N_F$ the number of fermion generations and $N_H$ is the number of Higgs doublets that transform under the $SU(2)_L$ gauge symmetry of the SM.
 Since we do not have any additional $SU(2)_L$ multiplets in our model, we have $N_F=3\,,N_H=1$ and $a_\text{sph}= 28/79$.

-The production of dark matter is also originated by the $N_i$ states.
+As noted above, there are two sources of dark matter production.
+The first is via annihilation of the $N_i$ states as shown by the tree level Feynman diagram on the left panel of Fig. \ref{fig:dm}.
+The second is from inflaton decay.
+While the inflaton does not couple directly to dark matter, such a decay can arise at one-loop level as shown on the right panel of Fig. \ref{fig:dm}.
 The dark matter are the $\psi_i$ shown in Table~\ref{tab:model}.
 There are $N_\psi$ generations that are stable due to being the only states charged under the unbroken $Z_2$ symmetry.
 These states, however do not couple to the SM directly nor have any tree level production (or annihilation) channels from (to) the SM bath particles.
-The DM does haave $SU(2)_D$ gauge interactions, but the corresponding gauge bosons have mass $g \langle \Phi \rangle$ which is much larger than $T_\text{reheat}$, and are therefore not present in the bath after reheating.
-Therefore the dominant production process for the dark matter is the tree-level $N_1$ annihilation shown in Fig.~\ref{fig:dm}.
-As $T_{\rm reheat} \sim \mathcal{O}(\rm TeV)$ and the mediator mass $M_{W_D} > 10^8 $ GeV, this process shown in Fig.~\ref{fig:dm} does not reach thermal equilibrium.
-This makes the non-thermal DM production more natural, keeping it in the feebly interacting massive particle (FIMP) paradigm \cite{Hall:2009bx}.
+The DM does have $SU(2)_D$ gauge interactions, but the corresponding gauge bosons have mass $g \langle \Phi \rangle$ which is much larger than $T_\text{reheat}$, and are therefore not present in the bath after reheating.
+Since the inflaton condensate scale is very large compared to the reheating scale, even its loop suppressed decay to DM can contribute significantly to the abundance of the latter.
+As we will see below, the two processes have very different parametric dependence and each can be important in various regions of parameter space.
+Both processes are slow and do not reach equilibrium, so this model is in the feebly interacting massive particle (FIMP) paradigm \cite{Hall:2009bx}.

-In order to study the generation of lepton asymmetry and dark matter relic, one has to write the corresponding Boltzmann equations.
-We track the abundances of the $N_i$ and $\psi_i$.
-We also track the asymmetry in $B-L$ number so that sphaleron dynamics can be ignored.
-The total baryon asymmetry can then be found from Eq.~\eqref{eq:sphaleron}.
-We can write the Boltzmann equations in terms of dimensionless yield variable, $Y_x\equiv n_x/s$ for a given species $x$, where $n_x$ is the number density and $s$ is the total entropy density.
-We can also use $z\equiv M_{N_1}/T$ as our time variable.
-The Boltzmann equations are then given by: \begin{widetext}
+In order to study the generation of lepton asymmetry and dark matter relic abundance, one has to write the corresponding Boltzmann equations.
+We begin with a universe dominated by the inflaton at the end of inflation.
+At this stage the inflaton red-shifts like matter, and its decay sources the rest of the thermal bath.
+We also track the abundances of the $N_i$ and $\psi_i$, as well as the asymmetry in $B-L$ number so that sphaleron dynamics can be ignored.
+The total baryon asymmetry can then be found by using the sphaleron factor from Eq.~\eqref{eq:sphaleron}.